 β1 ∼ Normal(γ1, τβ1 ) (4)

-Hospital level Some hospitals may cater to an economically disadvantages population, which is sicker on average.
+Hospital level Some hospitals may cater to an economically disadvantaged population, which is sicker on average.
 To reflect this, we may model the mean intercept γ0 for the services hierarchically at the hospital level.
 Some hospitals are organized such that patients differ very much between services, other hospitals may have a more homogeneous patient distribution; this variation τβ1 of the mean slope γ1 within services at a given hospital can also be modeled to capture the variability of the predictive effect of lower PaO2:

 γ0 ∼ Normal(δ, ζ) (5)